-Time Saver Tip: How to Make & Freeze Smoothies
+Time Saver Tip: How to Make and Freeze Smoothies Ahead of Time

-If you love smoothies for breakfast or an afternoon snack, but you don’t always have the time to prepare them, then you’re gonna love this post!
-Follow along as I share with you the best way to make your favorite smoothies in batches and then freeze them for a quick and healthy meal or snack.
+If you said yes, but you don’t always have time to create them, then you’re gonna love this post!
+I’ve got the best way to make your favorite custom smoothies in batches and then freeze them for a quick and healthy meal or snack.

 yield: 1 SERVINGS